 As you know the banks’ monopoly on their customers’ data disappeared on January 13th, 2018.
 The date on which the European Commission administered to adopt and to replace the old PSD Directive with the new PSD2 Directive.
 Since then, the Banks were obliged to open their customers’ databases and provide API’s to third-party payment providers like Revolut.
-This way Bank Institutions become infrastructure platforms providing endless business opportunities for third-party service providers.
+This way Bank Institutions become infrastructure platforms providing endless business opportunities for third-party service providers that are PSD2 compliant.

 Here is how Mr. Loic Le Pichoux sees the future of the industry.

 “PSD2 and Open Banking open great opportunities for FinTech companies and their customers.